juliuszkowalik/RaylibProjectTemplate/README.md

 - MIT LICENSE for this repository (see `LICENSE.txt` for more details)
 - Premake is licensed under BSD 3-Clause (see included LICENSE.txt file for more details)

-## PS
+## PS.
-Shout out to [The Cherno](https://github.com/thecherno) for provading template to this template
+Shout out to [The Cherno](https://github.com/thecherno) for providing template to this template